-In the long term there is an aim to move all existing claimants of Incapacity Benefit over to ESA.
+In the long term there is an aim to move all existing claimants of Universal Credit over to ESA.

 What we believe

-We believe that people with Parkinson's of working age, who are unable to work because of their condition, should receive an income replacement benefit paid at a level that enables independence.
+We believe that people with Parkinson's of working age, who are unable to work because of their condition, should receive an income replacement benefit paid at a level that enables independence and social participation.